2012–13 Manchester United F.C. season: Premier League

 In their next match, United faced Sunderland at Old Trafford and goals from Robin van Persie and Tom Cleverley gave United a two-goal lead at half-time before Wayne Rooney gave United a three-goal advantage in the second half.
 Fraizer Campbell scored the only goal for the visitors, heading in Stéphane Sessègnon's cross.
 United held on to win the game 3–1.
 United then played Swansea City at the Liberty Stadium.
 Patrice Evra headed the Reds in front before Swansea striker Michu netted his 13th goal of the season in a see-sawing first half.
-The game ended at 1–1 – United's first draw of the season – but it was enough to ensure a lead of four points at the top of the table on Christmas Day.
+In the 74th minute, a fight ensued when Swansea captain Ashley Williams kicked a ball which struck the back of Robin van Persie's head after he had been fouled by Nathan Dyer.
+The game ended as a 1–1 draw, United's first of the season, but it was enough to ensure a four point lead at the top of the table on Christmas Day.
+In the post-match interview, Sir Alex Ferguson described the incident between Van Persie and Williams as "the most dangerous thing he had seen on a football field", and claimed that Van Persie "could've been killed".
+He also called for the FA to ban Williams, but no action was taken.

 Manchester United played Newcastle United at Old Trafford on Boxing Day in what turned out to be a classic.
 United conceded first when James Perch scored for Newcastle in the fourth minute.
 Jonny Evans then scored for both teams in quick succession, first equalising for United before putting through his own net to restore Newcastle's lead; the goal was originally ruled out for offside against Papiss Cissé, who was lurking behind Evans, but referee Mike Dean allowed it to stand, having deemed that Cissé was not interfering with play.
 Patrice Evra scored close to the hour mark to make the scores level with a 25-yard strike to mark his best season in terms of goals.
 Papiss Cissé then scored with a sublime finish to make it 3–2 on 68 minutes, only for Robin van Persie to get United's third equaliser three minutes later.
 Then United did what they do best with Javier Hernández dramatically scoring a winner with just seconds of the 90 minutes left to win the game 4–3.
 With Manchester City losing away at Sunderland, United extended their lead at the top to seven points.

 United then played West Bromwich Albion at Old Trafford, making five changes to the side that played on Boxing Day with Shinji Kagawa returning to the side behind Danny Welbeck.
 Ashley Young's drilled cross was deflected off Gareth McAuley into his own net in the ninth minute for United's opener.
 Later in injury time, substitute Robin van Persie scored a wonderful curling shot assisted by Antonio Valencia to make it 2–0.